11 February, 2021

-You just have one chance to ask your user for permission.
-To increase your success rate while asking for permissions, you have to make two important decisions: when to ask your user and how to ask your user.
+You only have one chance to send out an app permission request.
+To increase your success rate while asking, for example, for the push notification opt-in, you have to make two important decisions: when to ask your user and how to ask them.

 Image credit: Material Design

-You can ask your users on two different points of the app usage.
-At the beginning, when they open the app the first time or in context at a specific point when you need the permission.
+You can ask your users at two different points of the app usage: at the beginning — when they open the app for the first time — or in context at a specific point when you need the permissions.

-Keep in mind: Decide whether a permission is absolutely necessary to use your app or if it can be required later.
-Is the app useless when you don’t have the permission since the first usage?
+Keep in mind: Decide whether app permission is absolutely necessary to use your app or if it can be required later.
+Is the app useless when you don’t have permission since the first usage?

-Your users will feel overwhelmed when you ask them for permissions which importance they don’t understand.
-Uncritical permissions should be asked in context.
-Tell your users why you need the permission and which value they get.
+Your users will feel overwhelmed when you ask them for permissions if they don’t understand the importance of these.
+Uncritical permissions should be asked for in context.
+Tell your users why you need permission and what value they get.

-Users are more likely to agree to permissions when they get asked during important tasks where the permission is needed.
+Users are more likely to agree to app permissions when they get asked during important tasks where permission is needed.

-You can decide between an educational or an un-educational request.
+You can decide between an educational or a noneducational request.

 Add some informational words to the request, explain the value and build up trust.

-You have one chance to ask your users for permission.
-If you do it wrong, or at the wrong time, you lose the chance to ask them again.
+You only have one chance to ask your users for permission.
+If you do it wrong — or at the wrong time — you lose the chance to ask them again.

-Here you can use a simple trick to not lose your chance.
-Show your users a “fake request” in advance.
-If they accept, show them the real request.
-You have two benefits of this trick:
+To avoid this, you can use a simple trick.
+Show your users a fake request in advance.
+If they accept it, show them the real one.
+There are two benefits to this trick:

-- This fake request screen can include some educational information and describe your users why it’s important to accept the request and what benefits they get.
+The fake request screen can include some educational information and describe to your users why it’s important to accept the request and what benefits they get.

-- If your users decide against accepting the permission you will not lose your chance to ask again.
-You can wait for a more opportune time to ask again.
+If your users decide against accepting the permission, you will not lose your chance to ask again.
+You can wait for a more appropriate time to ask again.

-- Do you have to educate your user about the value of his permission or is this clear?
+Do you have to educate your user about the value of the permission or is this clear?

 Choose the right moment and the right educational level to ask them.
-Give them the feeling they can trust you and make sure that your users understand which value they get from giving you their permission.
+Give them the feeling they can trust you and ensure that your users understand what value they get from giving you their permission.

 Now go out and get those permissions!